Citizen Mouth Off 2016: Poverty, Philadelphia's Greatest Crisis on November 18

 Community Forum on Elections and Voting, February 25

 Think that voting doesn't matter?
 You'll find out otherwise (and learn about your rights and how to exercise them) at Esperanza College's community forum on elections and voting Thursday (6-7:30 pm) at the student lounge on Esperanza's campus in Hunting Park (4621 N. 5th St.).

 Panelists include City Commissioner Lisa Deeley; Marian Schneider, PA Deputy Secretary of State for Elections; and Danny Cortes, Esperanza's Executive Chief of Staff.
 Seventy's a co-sponsor of the Esperanza College event, along with Esperanza Housing and Economic Development (EHED) and Ceiba.
-Admission's free and no registration is required.

 Women’s Political Forum: Why Young People Pass on Politics & How to Engage Them, February 24